AbbyChen2022/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 In very general terms, visual programming describes a programming environment where visual icons and symbols are manipulated to graphically create computer code / instructions, rather than through the use of text.

 ### What are some programming principles that you have discovered?
+- Write code as simple as possible.
+- Don't repeat the code.
+Instead of duplicating lines, try to find an algorithm that uses a loop instead.
+- Document your code.Leave comments to explain objects, enhance variable definitions, and make functions easier to understand.
+-
 ### Can you share your favourite Scratch project that you have made or remixed?
     https://scratch.mit.edu/projects/754850155